opencv/opencv/modules/gpu/doc/data_structures.rst

 .. cpp:function:: GpuMat gpu::CudaMem::createGpuMatHeader() const

-.. cpp:function:: gpu::CudaMem::operator GpuMat() const

     Maps CPU memory to GPU address space and creates :cpp:class:`gpu::GpuMat` header without reference counting for it.
-This can be done only if memory was allocated with ``ALLOC_ZEROCOPY`` flag and if it is supported by hardware (laptops often share video and CPU memory, so address spaces can be mapped, and that eliminates extra copy).
+This can be done only if memory was allocated with ``ALLOC_ZEROCOPY`` flag and if it is supported by the hardware (laptops often share video and CPU memory, so address spaces can be mapped, and that eliminates an extra copy).

 .. index:: gpu::CudaMem::canMapHostMemory